Qarabağ FK: Crest and colours

 The crest on the club emblem is the symbol of the Karabakh.
 It is produced by English designers and based on the Karabakh horse.
 The horse stems from the club's nickname "The Horsemen"; although it was included on club programmes and scarves earlier, the crest was not displayed on the shirt until 2004.
 After Gurban Gurbanov's appointment, Qarabağ's attractive style of play led fans to call the team "Qafqazın Barselonası" ("Barcelona of The Caucasus"), which plays upon Barcelona's success in Europe.
 The club is sometimes called "Qaçqın Klub" ("The Refugee Club") after its conservative position on the Nagorno-Karabakh conflict and refugee problem in Azerbaijan.

 Shirt sponsors and kit manufacturers

 Qarabağ's traditional kit alludes to the club's location in Nagorno-Karabakh with the black and white representing light and darkness respectively.
-The club's kits are manufactured by İl"Azero and sponsored by Azersun, a Baku-based food producing company.
+The club's kits are manufactured by Adidas and sponsored by Azersun, a Baku-based food producing company.